What's next: Health care 'vote-a-rama' and the end game

 Technically, they didn’t vote on the bill — it was a motion over whether to waive procedural rules related to it — but it was widely considered a proxy vote for the legislation itself.
 An exception in this regard was Sen. John McCain, R-Ariz., who voted "yes" on the motion but clarified through a spokesman the next day that he still opposes the underlying bill.

-First, there are some more votes that aren’t expected to succeed, but could give some insight into where senators stand.
+On Wednesday, there were two more significant votes.
+One was on the Obamacare Repeal Reconciliation Act, which would repeal Obamacare’s taxes and, after a two-year delay, its Medicaid expansion and subsidies to buy insurance.

-Democrats are expected to offer a motion on Wednesday that would effectively order legislators not to include Medicaid cuts in any final bill.
-Spending reductions to Medicaid are a major piece of the House bill and various Senate replacement proposals and the vote to limit Medicaid reductions is expected to fail.
+A similar bill passed in 2015 only to be vetoed by President Barack Obama, but the new version failed 55-45 with seven Republicans joining Democrats in voting it down.
+The Congressional Budget Office found it would insure 32 million fewer people than Obamacare after a decade and cause insurers to raise premiums and pull out of markets.

-Republicans are expected to hold a vote on the Obamacare Repeal Reconciliation Act, a plan that would repeal Obamacare’s taxes and, after a two-year delay, its Medicaid expansion and subsidies to buy insurance.
-A similar bill passed in 2015 only to be vetoed by President Barack Obama, but a sufficient number of Republicans have said they oppose the repeal-only approach to block it for now.
+In another vote, the Senate decided on party lines, 52-48, to block a Democratic motion that would order legislators to return the bill to committee with instructions not to include any Medicaid cuts.
+Spending reductions to Medicaid are a major piece of the House bill and various Senate replacement proposals.

 Things are subject to change as Senate leaders in both parties work out a schedule.
 But one thing you can count on is more debate: There’s supposed to be 20 hours before a final vote.
 Republicans can speed things up a bit by yielding their time.